 Germinal Stage, Inc., a Colorado non-profit corporation (dba Germinal Stage Denver), was founded by four Denver actors, Ed Baierlein, Sallie Diamond, Ginger Valone, and Jack McKnight, in August of 1973 and is one of the longest-lived and most respected small theatres in the Rocky Mountain region.
 For the first thirteen years of our existence, we performed in a converted warehouse at 18th & Market Streets in Lower Downtown.
-Since 1987, we have owned a 100-seat converted storefront in the historic North Denver Sunnyside neighborhood.
+After 1987, we owned a 100-seat converted storefront in the historic North Denver Sunnyside neighborhood.
+In December of 2012, we sold this building and, beginning in spring/summer of 2014 were in residence at the 73rd Avenue Playhouse in Westminster CO.
 In addition to our normal performance schedule, we have performed at Seattle's Bumbershoot Civic Arts Festival, twice at Denver's "Spree" arts festival, toured as part of the Colorado Council on the Arts & Humanities' state "Chautauqua" tour, co-produced the Denver premieres of two operas, presented several World Premieres, and performed as guests of the American Theatre Company in Aspen.

 Our repertoire has included more traditional items--O'Neill, Williams, Synge, Moliere, Shakespeare, Shaw, Coward--as well as contemporary pieces by Pinter, Rabe, Mamet, Brecht--and works by more esoteric playwrights--Handke, Guerdon, Forssell, Roc, Sylvanus, Enquist, Cocteau, Ghelderode, Witkiewicz.

 On September 9, 1982, Colorado Governor Richard D. Lamm presented Germinal Stage Denver with the Governor's Award for Excellence in the Arts, recognizing "the artistic quality of the theatre work produced; for having made a major contribution to the culture of the area over a sustained period of time."
-We have also received the Mayor's Award for Excellence, an Achievement Award from the Rocky Mountain Women's Institute, a Commendation Award from Downtown Denver, Inc., the Bonfils-Stanton Foundation Award in the Arts and Humanities, and over one-hundred-fifty local nominations for excellence, including ten nominations for "Best Season for a Theatre Company."
+We have also received the Mayor's Award for Excellence, an Achievement Award from the Rocky Mountain Women's Institute, a Commendation Award from Downtown Denver, Inc., the Bonfils-Stanton Foundation Award in the Arts and Humanities, and hundreds of local nominations for excellence.

 Our initial goals were 1) to provide a standard of excellence for other small theatres in the region and 2) to demonstrate fiscal stability and responsibility.
 Our achievement in the first area is attested to by our consistent audience support and by a reputation for excellence second to none.
 We have received high critical acclaim and gratifying regional recognition.
 At the very foundation of our success has been our commitment to non-institutional attitudes and goals.
 We operate very much as a non-profit small business, attempting to reinforce the community of actors and audience which is at the core of the theatre experience.
 Our motto has always been "Presenting plays of substance in an exciting and intimate atmosphere."